mw domain

 to map multiple paths to different apps, and also combine it with the other --path-to-* flags.

-specify this flag multiple times to map multiple paths to different directories, and also combine it with the other
+can specify this flag multiple times to map multiple paths to different containers, and also combine it with the

 --path-to-url=<value>... add a path mapping to an external url